 - Texas – Texas blue bonnet (genus Lupinus) is supposedly named for its color and resemblance of blooms to a woman’s sunbonnet.

-- Utah – Sego lily (genus Calochortus) has white, lilac, or yellow flowers and grows six to eight inches high.
+- Utah – Sego lily (genus Calochortus) has white, lilac, or yellow flowers and grows 6 to 8 inches (15-20 cm.) high.

 - Vermont – Red clover (Trifolium pretense) is similar to its white counterpart though the flowers are dark pink with a paler base.